ArkinSolomon/sakura-docs/docs/commands.md

 print(newExists) # Prints "true"
 ```

+> Note that copying or moving files or directories moves all content to the specified directory.
+For instance moving `/dir1` to `/dir2` moves all content from `dir1` into `dir2`, while deleting `dir1` and it's children.
+It will overwrite all items in `dir2`.

 ### RENAME

 Change the name of a file or directory. `newName` is the new name of the file, and can not contain strings.
 Slashes are not allowed in the new name.
 Requires READ permissions on `file`, and WRITE permissions on the target name (equivalent to `file/../newName`).